 5 Style

 Of course, such frustrations make sense.
-I remember in college having trouble trying to paraphrased a poem by the 19th-century American Poet, Emily Dickinson.
+I remember in college having trouble trying to paraphrase a poem by the 19th-century American Poet, Emily Dickinson.
 I confessed my frustrations to my professor.
 He reminded me that Dickinson turned to poetry to say what she needed to say precisely because prose wasn’t up for that particular task.
+Of course turning it back into prose was going to be frustrating.
 That had never before occurred to me.
-As someone who has since devoted himself to trying to understand and explain works of art, I have tried to keep that lesson in mind, if only so that I go easier on myself when I find it challenging to translate art into prose.
-Here are the first two stanzas of the poem by Dickinson that resisted my grasp some 35 years ago:
+As someone who has since devoted himself to trying to understand and explain works of art, I have tried to keep that lesson in mind, if only so that I go easier on myself when I find it challenging to summarize a work and its effects into critical prose.
+Here are the first two stanzas of the poem by Dickinson that resisted my grasp almost 40 ago:

 There’s a certain Slant of light,